How to Merge JSON Files: Fastest and Easiest Way (2026)

 Basic Array Merge

-Simplest case: each file contains a JSON array, combined into one array.
+Use this when each file contains a JSON array and you want one combined array.

 import json